-Teaching Conferences & Rounds
+Teaching Conferences and Rounds

 One of the primary educational goals of the surgical residency program is to foster an atmosphere of critical thought and self-improvement in all resident teaching activities.
 All teaching conferences, rounds, and symposia stress the principles of practice-based learning.

-Protected Academic Time:
+Protected Academic Time

 Lecture day occurs weekly alternating Wednesday and Thursday.
 The schedule is a defined curriculum with one hour of joint lecture, followed by an hour of conferences split into junior and senior resident sessions.
 Participation by each surgery faculty member in lectures or case conferences is expected six to eight times per year.
 Reading, Multimedia and testing materials are assigned before the sessions using AccessSurgery from McGraw-Hill.
 A third hour of teaching is sometimes included for smaller group skills acquisition, which is also added intermittently for longer sessions in the simulation center on Friday.
 Floor pagers and consult pagers are covered by mid-level providers during academic conferences, to avoid lecture disruptions.

-Morbidity and Mortality Conference (all integrated and affiliated institutions):
+Morbidity and Mortality Conference (all integrated and affiliated institutions)

 This conference is held weekly at all integrated and affiliated institutions.
 Critical evaluation of the management of cases is stressed in this forum.
 The Chief Residents or R4/R3 residents present the selected cases from their respective services.
 Cases are selected for educational value as an important part of the quality improvement program of the hospital.

-Surgical Grand Rounds (all integrated and affiliated institutions):
+Surgical Grand Rounds (all integrated and affiliated institutions)

 Grand Rounds are monthly and attended by all surgery faculty, residents, medical students and affiliated staff.
 A subject of surgical importance is presented and discussed in depth by experts in the field who are usually visiting from outside the institution.

-Morning Report (BMC):
+Morning Report (BMC)

-This conference is held each Wednesday morning by the Chief of Surgery at the East Newton Pavilion (BMC) and on Tuesday mornings by the Chief of Acute Care & Trauma Surgery at the Menino Pavilion (BMC).
+This conference is held each Wednesday morning by the Chair of Surgery at the East Newton Pavilion (BMC) and on Tuesday mornings by the Chief of Acute Care & Trauma Surgery at the Menino Pavilion (BMC).
 All inpatients and challenging cases are presented.
 Management decisions are reviewed and discussed.

-Surgical Quality Improvement Conference (BMC):
+Surgical Quality Improvement Conference (BMC)

 This conference occurs monthly.
 The conference discusses initiatives by the Department of Surgery to improve outcomes and the quality of care for surgical patients.

-Surgical Simulation Curriculum:
+Surgical Simulation Curriculum

 Twice a month on Mondays, residents participate in simulation-focused learning at our state of the art Solomont Simulation Center.
 The curriculum is focused on mastering both technical and non-techical skills such as procedural skills, suturing, bowel and vascular anastomoses, foundations of laparoscopic surgery, advanced laparoscopic and open gastrointestinal surgery, endoscopic skills, and teamwork/communication.
 Each level of resident has a separate and specific curriculum, lead by expert faculty members, providing ample opportunity for one-on-one, hands-on coaching.
 Curriculum content is routinely assessed and modified based on resident skill need and requests.
 The simulation center is available to residents for additional practice 24 hours a day, 7 days a week.

-Visiting Professorship Programs (BMC):
+Visiting Professorship Programs (BMC)